Measured Move Chart Pattern Strategy

 Note*** The above was an example of a BUY trade… Use the same rules – but in reverse – for a SELL trade.
 In the figure below, you can see an actual SELL trade example, using this new innovative approach to technical analysis.

 The measured move chart pattern strategy is a very surprising trading strategy that can be incorporated into your own trading.
 This trading technique is not the Holy Grail but it’s very helpful to be used to determine potential profit targets.
-We also have training for building a foundation before a forex strategy matters.
+We also have training for Forex Basket Trading Strategy.

 The bullish measured move basically is a trend continuation pattern suitable to be traded on all time frames.
 Trading the measured move will get you in sync with the market rhythm and you’ll no longer be trading based on random numbers.